RIDE THE IMPULSE

 How can we narrate all of this possible content with our whole beings?

-By exploring possible NARRATIVE FLOWS that originate from inner impulses of the performer.
+By exploring possible narrative flows that originate from inner impulses of the performer.
 In order to experiment with potential narrative flows, we will go through the following steps:

-Meaning is not necessarily the first nor primary access to the text.
+The text is not necessarily the first nor primary access to the text.
 Instead, we will train our inner source of energy, the “seed” of energy that is still unconditioned and undifferentiated.

-The monologue can take any type of “form”: it can be mute, physical, vocal, spoken, danced, symbolic, etc, and, most of all, we'll work to orchestrate all of these possibilities; to put the voice in the body; to bring movement and dance in dialogue; to train the intentions of the organism and set its energies free.
+The monologue can take any type of form: it can be mute, physical, vocal, spoken, danced, symbolic, etc, and, most of all, we'll work to orchestrate harmoniously these possibilities.
+We'' work with the aim to embody the voice; to bring movement and dance in dialogue; to train and address the intentions of the organism and set its energies free.

 THE MONOLOGUES